bwittmann/NavPy/README.md

 # NavPy

 ## Introduction
 A 2D navigation stack that takes in information from odometry, sensor streams, and a goal pose and outputs safe velocity commands that are sent to a mobile base.
 The navigation stack is implemented with Python and is based on the structure of the [ros navigation stack](http://wiki.ros.org/navigation).
 The prerequisites which are mentioned in the ros-navigation stack are also relevant for the NavPy navigation stack.
-The allgorithm was tested with a [simulation of the Festo Robotino robot (RTO)](https://github.com/dietriro/rto_simulation) in a virtual world in Gazebo.
+The algorithm was tested with a [simulation of the Festo Robotino robot (RTO)](https://github.com/dietriro/rto_simulation) in a virtual world in Gazebo.

 <table style="margin-left: auto; margin-right: auto; table-layout: fixed; width: 100%">
   <tr>